 1. Japan Travel Bag

-When selecting your travel bag for Japan, a good general principle when considering your travel bag for Japan and Tokyo is to pack as light as you can manage.
+When selecting your travel bag for your trips to Japan, a good general principle when considering your travel bag for Japan and Tokyo is to pack as light as you can manage.
+This is also a valid strategy for a business trip to Japan.

+A common question is what size luggage to bring to Japan.
 Most visitors to Japan will utilise public transport during their visit, which requires lots of walking, climbing steps and getting around.
 The Japan and Tokyo public transport system can get quite crowded and you may only have limited space to store your luggage.
 As a result you should plan to take only small and medium size wheeled or backpack style travel bags and a small hand held bag, satchel or backpack.
+And carefully consider what to bring to Japan.

 For further information about what kind of travel bag to purchase for your trip to Japan click here to check out my recommended soft and hard shell luggage options for Japan.